 Master of Architecture pathway option

-If you are looking to explore a career within Architecture, with no prior experience in the field - an accelerated Graduate Diploma in Architecture could be help get you there!
+If you are looking to explore a career within Architecture, with no prior experience in the field - an accelerated Graduate Diploma in Architecture could help get you there!
 This new variation to the Master of Architecture provides applicants with a non-cognate Bachelor degree a clearly articulated entry pathway to an accredited architecture degree.

 Graduate Diploma in Architecture